Data Chat: Kevin Murphy

 You spoke earlier about international collaborations.
 Tell me about some of these and how they will affect data products our users might see in the near future.

-We work very closely with CEOS [the international Committee on Earth Observation Satellites].
+We work very closely with the Committee on Earth Observation Satellites (CEOS).
 This effort is really aimed at merging the capabilities of space agencies that are interested in Earth and have assets to provide.
 There’s interoperability from about 26 different space agency’s metadata catalogs so we can look across the variety of different areas and capabilities of these different countries.

-We also work with GEO [the international Group on Earth Observations] in not only advocating for free and open data, but also looking at infrastructures so our products and other nation’s products can be combined—not only space observations, but also ground-based observations, economic observations, maps, and other observations.
+We also work with the Group on Earth Observations (GEO) in not only advocating for free and open data, but also looking at infrastructures so our products and other nation’s products can be combined - not only space observations, but also ground-based observations, economic observations, maps, and other observations.
 You not only need the environmental context, but also the socioeconomic context to provide the full picture of how humans are utilizing the Earth and how the environment influences their usage patterns.

 Where do you see NASA Earth science headed?